JGoo99/JGoo99.github.io/docs/index-test.md

 [Link button](http://example.com/){: .btn .btn-outline }
 </div>

-#### Button element
+### 버튼 요소

-GitHub Flavored Markdown does not support the `button` element, so you'll have to use inline HTML for this:
+// GitHub Flavored Markdown does not support the `button` element, so you'll have to use inline HTML for this:

 <div class="code-example">
 <button type="button" name="button" class="btn">Button element</button>